dhis2/dhis2-docs-implementation/content/implementation/core-team-04-routines.md

 ### Technical

 On the technical side, as the team matures, they may identify multiple ways to implement a solution in DHIS2.
-Furthermore,  new functionality will be introduced over time allowing solutions to be implemented in previously challenging ways.
+Additionally,  new functionality will be introduced over time allowing solutions to be implemented in previously challenging ways.
 For this reason, it is important not to define strict criteria in how solutions can be implemented.
 Instead, a focus on following specific procedures across the team, in which everyone working on the system can follow, should be created.
 These can include the use of technical standards such as HL7 FHIR and ICD11; but should also include practicalites like naming metadata, assigning user permissions, using development instances, etc. For more details, please review the [Standard Operating Procedure (SOP)](https://docs.dhis2.org/en/implement/maintenance-and-use/standard-operating-procedures.html) section of our documentation.
+This ideally form the foundation of a strong set of best practices that the the entire team can follow.

 > **Important**
 >